 It's about the most anticlimactic video you'll ever see.

-to be put on the ground before it can be consumed.
+Update: commenters inform me that the other reason I couldn't eat the cake is that it has to be put on the ground before it can be consumed.
 Personally, I prefer to pick up whole cakes and push them into my face until they're gone, but whatever Notch.

 If the world continued to exist after I was gone, some passing adventurer might spot a tower of cascading water tumbling into a secluded bay.
 If he poked his head through the veil, he'd discover a beautifully made cake inside lying on a pedestal, directly in front of an unfathomably deep hole with a hideously twisted corpse at the bottom of it.
 I doubt he'd ever figure out the full stupidity of what happened, but the thought is as good a reason as any to delete it.